 - improve and expand ASQA’s engagement with the VET sector and educative role to ensure training providers are aware of, and supported to understand, expectations and requirements

-- ensure regulatory decisions are transparent, and that training providers have access to information and support to deliver good practice training and assessment
+- ensure regulatory decisions are transparent, regulatory processes are effective, and that training providers have access to information and support to deliver good practice training and assessment

 - improve ASQA’s collection and use of data to assist with identifying poor quality training providers, and

-- better enable training providers to give feedback on ASQA (including directly to the Department of Employment, Skills, Small and Family Business).
+- better enable training providers to give feedback on ASQA (including directly to the department).

-- identify and recommend any changes to ASQA’s processes to support consistent, risk-based and contemporary regulatory decision-making and education
+- recommend adjustments to ASQA’s processes to support consistent, risk-based and contemporary regulatory decision-making and education

-- identify and recommend any changes required to ASQA’s governance arrangements to clarify roles and responsibilities, improve accountability, improve efficiency of resources, and improve focus on strategic direction and performance, and
+- recommend a revised governance model for ASQA to clarify roles and responsibilities and improve accountability, efficiency of resources, and focus on strategic direction and performance, and

 - identify areas in which changes could be made to the VET Quality Framework to drive improvements across the sectors.